-When you support AWA through your will (bequest) or with another kind of planned gift, you reinforce your commitment to our community's homeless and neglected.
+When you support AWA through your will (bequest) or with another kind of planned gift, you reinforce your commitment to our community's homeless and neglected animals.
 Making a lifetime gift by bequest is easy.
 You simply direct your attorney to include the Animal Welfare Association in your will when it is drafted or revised.
 Planned Giving brochure here.

 You can designate a specific dollar amount, a percentage of your estate, or a portion of the residual of your estate, whichever is best for your circumstances.
 You can also bequeath specific assets to the AWA including stocks, real estate or other tangible property.